 To make Chromebook a developer-centric machine, Google is adding some really interesting features through software updates.
-Recently, they brought Linux with full Terminal support on Chrome OS.
+Recently, they brought the ability to run Linux with full Terminal support on Chrome OS.
 And now, with the latest stable update, you can enable the missing function keys on your Chromebook just by enabling a toggle.
 Google has brought this feature to help developers execute many of the programming commands through function key shortcuts on Chrome OS.
-Now having said all of that, let’s jump to the steps altogether.
+Now having said all of that, let’s jump to the steps.

 2. This will turn the top-row keys as F1, F2 and so on starting with the left-arrow key.
 Basically, now you can use Windows and programming shortcuts comfortably on your Chromebook in combination with the modifier Ctrl, Shift, and Alt keys.
 I love this feature because I can now finally close the active app with Alt + the full-screen key (acting as F4).
 You can also just press the overview key to refresh the window.

-Work Like a Pro on Chromebook with the Function Keys
+Work Like a Pro on Your Chromebook with the Function Keys

 So that was our short guide on how to enable and use function keys on a Chromebook.
 While it may seem like a small feature, for developers this is an essential requirement.
-And for general users who miss their Windows shortcuts, you can now freely use Ctrl and Alt with the function keys.
+And for general users who miss their Windows shortcuts, you can now freely use Ctrl, Shift, and Alt with the function keys.
 Anyway, that is all from us.
 If you want to learn more about such hidden tricks of Chrome OS, go through our linked article.
 And if you have any questions the comment down below and let us know.